pscroce/italian-citizenship-guide/README.md

 It contains questions to determine eligibility and a step-by-step guide.

+## How to Contribute

+1. Talk through new ideas for the site with me
+2. [Report a bug](https://airtable.com/shrAlrvsZrs8zH9Z6) or other wonky behavior
+3. Design the site
+4. Commit code (desired features below)
+5. Suggest some way you can help.
+Feel free to reach out!

 ## Getting Started

 Clone the repo and `yarn install` or `npm install`.